Law, Government, Business & Science

 That matters because Neiman Marcus was not born from idle wealth.
 It was built by people who already understood buying, display, customer behavior, and the difference between generic storekeeping and aspirational merchandising.

-Carrie Marcus Neiman was not just the sister in the origin story
+Carrie Marcus Neiman was central to the origin story

 Her own Handbook of Texas biography describes a buyer and fashion authority with exacting taste, a strong feel for fabrics and workmanship, and a central role in establishing the store's reputation.
 She had already become one of the highest-paid working women in Dallas before the company was founded.
 Once Neiman Marcus opened, she helped define the store's promise: personalized guidance, simplicity in design, and a refusal to treat quality as optional.